jarenofcalifornia/MicroMegas/README.md

 It can play back these samples as a powerful looper, and/or as a polyphonic granular synthesizer. <br>
 The looper has granular parameters, and the granular synthesizer can act as a time-pitch independent looper.
 Sync 'em. <br>

-Micromegas is a Max for Live audio device, and works in Ableton. <br>
+Micromegas is a Max for Live audio device.
+It works in Ableton Live. <br>
 Place MicroMegas in an audio track, and place the included "Micromegas MIDI Sender" in a MIDI track. <br>

 I've made two versions of MicroMegas. <br>